Welcome to Congregation Achduth Vesholom

-The congregation views itself as a community of members who support one another in times of difficulty, share life’s blessings at times of joy and work together to bring about tikkun olam, the betterment of the world around us.
+Our name means “unity and peace.”
+We are truly a family at the Temple.
+We support one another in times of difficulty, share life’s blessings at times of joy, and work together to bring about tikkun olam, the betterment of the world around us.

 We look forward to welcoming you to our congregation!
 Join us in person or via livestream for Shabbat and holiday services, lifelong learning, and events.

 For more information, please contact us at (260) 744-4245 or email@example.com.